 You need to come up with plenty of topics that would be useful for your target audience and that allow you to display your copywriting expertise—without giving people the impression that they can just do the copywriting work themselves.

-For example, a post about “How to Write Great Subject Lines for Small Businesses” would probably be very useful for small businesses (and other copywriters, for that matter), but if they think they can write great subject lines on their own, they’re not going to think they need you.
+Instead, a post about “How to Write Great Subject Lines for Small Businesses” would probably be very useful for small businesses (and other copywriters, for that matter).
+But if they think they can write great subject lines on their own, they’re not going to think they need you.

 Instead of “how to” posts, consider topics that identify problems or important things that businesses may be overlooking.
 Things like “5 Reasons Your Email Open Rates Are So Low” or “Why Every Solopreneur Needs an Incredible ‘About Me’ Page” are informative and useful for your target audience, but also let you display your expertise without giving any of your “tricks of the trade” away.

 Come up with a list of at least 20 content ideas and then get writing.
-You want to be posting to your blog consistently—at least once every other week, though once a week is much better—so you’ll want to have a good backlog of posts at the ready.
+You want to be posting to your blog consistently—at least once every other week.
+So, you’ll want to have a good backlog of posts at the ready.

 Now, of course, just because you’re putting these blog posts on your site doesn’t mean anyone is going to find them.
-Create a business page for yourself, and post the posts on both your business page and your personal profile.
-Post them on Twitter, and post them on LinkedIn.
-You may also want to look into posting them on sites like digg.com, stumbleupon.com, scoop.it, and others.
-The goal is to get your post out there as much as possible.
+Create a Facebook business page for yourself, and share the posts on your business page.
+Post on LinkedIn, too.

 Medium.com can also be a great way to get your content out there and discovered.
 Medium asks that the content be unique, though, so you’ll want to make some changes to your blog posts before you post them up there.